zachmccabe/beijing/docs/faq.md

 The Field Guide was intentionally written to give you essential info and then get out of your way, so that you can get on with making photos.

-### When will the book be updated?

-Big changes are coming to The Field Guide in Q4 2019.
-You can learn more [here.](https://www.zachmccabe.com/beijing/#book-updates)

-### Which other cities are you going to write about?

-We'll see.
-[Email me](mailto:hello@zachmccabe.com) and tell me which location you want covered!

 ### Why did you write this book?

 Beijing is my second home.
 I am excited to share it with you.